kfahn22/heart_curve/README.md

 - [Code](https://github.com/kfahn22/heart_curve/tree/main/P5_heart_sketches/Heart_curve_3)

 ## Heart curve 4

+This heart is very curvy.
+It would probably look a little  better with a deeper curve in the middle.

 `const r = 2 - 2 * sin(a) + sin(a)*(pow(abs(cos(a)), 0.5)/(sin(a) + 1.4)`
 `const x = r * cos(a);`